splendo/kaluga/date-time/timer/README.md

 This library provides a `RecurringTimer` which, once started, emits ticks at regular intervals.

 ## Installing
 This library is available on Maven Central.
-You can import Kaluga Timer as follows:
+You can import Kaluga Date Time Timer as follows:

 ```kotlin
 repositories {